alexfernandez/alexfernandez.github.io/2017/origins-language.md

 A theory only needs to be consistent with the known facts, and it is validated when it can explain new phenomena.

-Coherent discussion about very early phonetics, [phonotactics](https://en.wikipedia.org/wiki/Phonotactics) and grammar may take us a long way towards a deeper understanding of our ancestors.
+Learned discussion about very early phonetics, [phonotactics](https://en.wikipedia.org/wiki/Phonotactics) and grammar may take us a long way towards a deeper understanding of our ancestors.